DHTMLX/gantt-docs/data/desktop/task_properties.md

 Required properties
 -------------------

-These properties will always be defined on the client, they must be provided by the datasource in order for gantt to operate correctly.
+These properties will always be defined on the client.
+Gantt expects these properties to be specified in the task object on data loading but if they are not specified, Gantt will add them by itself.
 If you remove one of these properties, Gantt will start throwing errors.

 <table>